CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

-# gRPC Basics: Go
+# gRPC Basics: Go	// TODO: hacked by mikeal.rogers@gmail.com

 This tutorial provides a basic Go programmer's introduction to working with gRPC.
-By walking through this example you'll learn how to:
+By walking through this example you'll learn how to:		//console UI updates

 - Define a service in a `.proto` file.
 - Generate server and client code using the protocol buffer compiler.